onhout/IoT-RaspiNetworkSetup/Readme.txt

 USAGE:

 == Connect to the "RaspiWiFi Setup" access point using any other WiFi enabled device.
+The default password is "password12345".
+You can modify the SSID and password at /usr/share/configure_wifi/Reset_Device/static_files/hostapd.conf

+== If you run a non-stock /etc/rc.local, modify rc.local.apclient and rc.local.apclient.template /usr/share/configure_wifi/Reset_Device/static_files/
+/etc/rc.local will be overwritten EVERYTIME the system configured to act as a wifi access point for setting up a new network.
+If you happen to need a non-stock rc.local during the short time when the system is in the "configure wifi" configuration, modify rc.local.aphost and rc.local.aphost.template .

+If you happen to operate a service which needs port 80, such as the Apache Web Server, then you need to stop the process in rc.local.aphost and rc.local.aphost.template --BEFORE-- su -c "cd /usr/share/configure_wifi/Configuration_App/ && rails s -b 10.0.0.1 -e production -p 80 -d" An example is provided.

 == Navigate to http://10.0.0.1 using any web browser on the device you connected with.